BigBigboss02/Lambda_Feedback_Gao/README.md

 This is the repository of Gao Zhuangfei's Final Year Project.

 ## 📦 Setup
-1. Install all dependencies from `requirements.txt`.
+1. Install all dependencies from `requirements_vs3.txt`.
+2. Set up your login_configs.env following the format of pseudo_login_configs.env
+3. Download necessary base models from Huggingface (see External Resources)
+4. Set the folder paths in the funtion you are using to your local folder location
+5. Local NVDIA GPU or Apple silican might be needed, situation depending on the function you are using

 ## 📁 Repository Overview